 - He drove over from Annapolis this morning to look at homes, and your house just popped up this morning

-This is another reason why the “Coming Soon” sign strategy is counter productive.
+This is a reason why the “Coming Soon” sign strategy can be counter-productive to helping you sell at the highest price.

 Why lighting is important